syndesisio/syndesis/design-proposals/002-filter-data.md

 If switching to JPA it is recommended to use a more typed approach which `FilterStep` being a subclass of `Step` and having the relation to "filter rules" and "filter statements" in seperate tables, which are linked together.

 ### UI

-An initial design suggestion can be found [here](https://redhat.invisionapp.com/share/KNBZYX1W3) and the comments on this are collected on https://github.com/syndesisio/syndesis-ui/issues/569
+An initial design suggestion can be found [here](https://redhat.invisionapp.com/share/KNBZYX1W3) and the comments on this are collected in https://github.com/syndesisio/syndesis-ui/issues/569

-One big open point is from where to get the metadata to e.g. provide a list of header keys which can be selected from a dropdown in the "key" field.
-Is there some metadata which contains such values ?

-A `FilterStep` is not associated with a connection, and hence has no access to meta data coming from a connector.
+The meta data for the list of header, body, property keys (e.g. for the possible value for 'key' for all possible 'types' should be obtainable via a rest call).
+The 'keys' themselves are freely typable because it is assumed that not all possible keys can be predicted during design time.
+It is recommended to use textfield with autosuggestions while typing.
+How to obtain this meta data is described above in "Fixed background data".

 ### Misc / Open Points